mymias/oro-platform-vagrant/Vagrantfile.README.md

 $ vagrant up
 ```

+After installation finished, you can access application frontend by URL http://localhost:8000/ in your browser
+with admin credentials:

+* login: admin
+* password: adminpass

+_You can change application host, admin login, and password by modifying installation settings in
+[Vagrantfile][5] before run `vagrant up` command.
+Please, see "Customize installation process ->
+[Oro application settings](#oro-application-settings)" section below for details._

 _If you want to install other that OroPlatform application (OroCRM, OroCommerce or your own OroPlatform-based application)
 you have to modify parameter GIT_REPO (and, maybe, GIT_TAG) in "Provision configuration" section of
 the [Vagrantfile][5].
 For more details, please see